MincheeLab/raspberrypi101/worksheetOP1-mailip.md

 # m h  dom mon dow   command
 ```

-Scroll to the bottom of the file and, below the ```m h  dom mon dow   command``` line, copy/paste the following line:
+Scroll to the bottom of the file and, below the ```m h  dom mon dow   command``` line, copy/paste the following lines:

 ```
+SHELL=/bin/bash
 * * * * * /bin/bash ~/bin/mailip.sh
 ```

+Note: The first line is to force cron to use Bash as a shell, which our script requires.

 Save and quit nano (Ctrl-O, Ctrl-X).